 While Michelle Obama may be relaxing after serving as the First Lady for two terms, she was no slouch in the White House.
-Michelle is a health advocate and helped raise awareness about childhood obesity with her Let’s Move! program.
-Her mission was to help lower child obesity rates in America, and this work has helped bring healthier lunches to schools nationwide.
+Michelle is a health advocate and continues to raise awareness about childhood obesity with her Let’s Move! program.
+Her mission is to help lower child obesity rates in America, and this work has helped bring healthier lunches to schools nationwide.

 Tracye McQuirter (1966-present):

 Tracye McQuirter, a long time animal rights activist, 30-year vegan, and nutritionist, released a free vegan guide to help African-Americans reclaim their health.
 She partnered with Farm Sanctuary, an animal rescue organization, to release this guide.
 Only 3% of African-Americans are vegan, but McQuirter believes that African-Americans benefit most from eating plant-based diets, primarily because it is a part of their cultural heritage.